openenclave/openenclave/docs/DesignDocs/libc_pthread_proposal.md

 ## New APIs

 ### oe_thread_create
 The function is used to create a new thread inside enclave.

-It will be wrapped to pthread_create finally.
+oe_thread_create is an internal function which will be wrapped to an external API pthread_create.

 The work sequence should be like,
 * Parent thread(Enclave): call pthread_create() inside the enclave codes written by users.